floledermann/stimsrv/README.md

     pause({
       name: "task1",
       message: "This is task 1.",
-      // css property of task - is only present as long as the task is active
+      // CSS applied only as long as the task is active
       css: `
-        /* The oder property can be used to reorder UI elements in the flexbox layout. */
+        /* The order property can be used to reorder UI elements in the flexbox layout. */
         #interface-display {
           order: 2;
         }